Soundscape

 "SoundScape” is one of the eight sub-projects of the public art installation plan "Music Utopia" at the Taipei Pop Music Center.

-In "Music Utopia", four of the sub-projects were initiated through public solicitation, with a modest budget to widely invite artists from all over Taiwan, especially young artists, to participate.
+In "Music Utopia", four of the sub-projects were initiated through public solicitation, with a modest budget to invite artists from all over Taiwan, especially young artists, to participate.
 These projects were temporary in nature, with each presenting a small-scale work for up to a year.
 Of the other four sub-projects, two invited artists and musicians to collaborate, proposing art curatorial activities that include music and temporary exhibition performances.
 The other two, on a larger scale, invited artists to create permanent works, one of which is "SoundScape" by WHYIXD.

 What's unique about the "Music Utopia" project is that while the main invitees are visual artists, each sub-project requires the artist to collaborate with a professional musician to jointly propose a creative plan.
 The musician must be deeply involved in the project and its content, and not just perform musical works.
 Especially for non-publicly solicited projects, it is specifically required that the collaborating musicians have at least been nominated or won major Taiwanese pop music awards such as the Golden Melody Awards or the Golden Sound Awards.